mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Setre removed her spear and held it to Cas's neck.
 Thi didn't flinch as they both stared each other down.

 "You're coming with me," She said in a broken voice, pushing Casra back on the pathway to the shadestead.

 Kip leapt up and forward to get through the door and run after them.
 Linyu wasn't far behind.

 He called out, "Stop!"

 Setre turned to face him.
-"Kipnu, don't try to stop us."
+"Kip, don't try to stop us."

 She didn't move a muscle as Linyu ran straight to hae mother.
 Casra picked hae up and took the crying kaln around hae neck.